arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 #### Parse NMEA GPS Sentences

-Previously we shown how to show the GPS data in the Serial Monitor, but it was not possible to evaluate those messages (NMEA sentences).
+Previously we went through how to show the GPS data in the Serial Monitor, but it was not possible to evaluate those messages (NMEA sentences).
-To do so you can use an **NMEA parser** that will convert the messages received from the GPS modem and it will parse and save them into variables, you can use the **107-Arduino-NMEA-Parser** library.
+To do so you can use an **NMEA parser** this will convert the messages received from the GPS modem, parsing and saving them into variables.
+You can use the **107-Arduino-NMEA-Parser** library.
 This library can be found in the library manager inside the Arduino IDE.

-This way gives you the posibility of interact with the data that you need for your application, for example if you only want to get the latitude and longitude.
-You will be able to save those needed values into variables in a handful way, instead of having all the NMEA messages.
+This makes it possible to interact with the data that you need for your application, for example if you only want to get the latitude and longitude.
+You will be able to save those needed values into variables, instead of having the whole NMEA messages.

 Open the example from the library at **Examples > 107-Arduino-NMEA-Parser > NMEA-Basic** and you need to add the following: